Outbreak (2024 film): Plot

 A state park ranger Neil Morris and his wife, Abby, are grappling with the disappearance of their teenage son, Ben.
 Two months have passed since Ben vanished, leaving the couple in a state of despair and emotional turmoil.

 A 911 call reports a rabid dog attack at a construction site.
-Neil, along with fellow rangers John Gibson and Chief Mike Cortez, responds to the incident.
-Neil's inability to shoot the aggressive dog hints at his deteriorating mental state.
+Neil, along with fellow rangers John Gibson and Chief Mike Cortez, respond to the incident.
+Neil's inability to shoot an aggressive dog eh at his deteriorating mental state.

 As strange occurrences escalate, Neil notices unsettling behavior among the townspeople.
 Reports of violent attacks and erratic behavior suggest the spread of an unknown virus.
 The infected exhibit grotesque symptoms, including distorted features and aggressive tendencies.

-Neil's personal life mirrors the chaos unfolding in the town.
-Abby, struggling with substance abuse, becomes increasingly detached from reality.
-Neil's concern for her safety intensifies when she exhibits signs of infection.
-In a harrowing scene, Neil rescues a drowning woman, only to realize she is infected and attempts to attack him.
+Neil goes outside to commit suicide by shooting himself, when he sees a woman drowning in the lake.
+In a harrowing scene, Neil rescues the drowning woman, only to realize she is infected and attempts to attack him.
 He is forced to kill her in self-defense.
+More of the infected hear the commotion and go after him.